userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Smoothing_Filter/README.md

 <img src="/images/noisePdf.png" width="600">

 PDF gives us probability of pixel's value.
-In white noise the probability of pixel's value deppends on its actual gray level, and for salt-and-pepper noise the probability of pixel's value is either lowest intensity (black) or highest intensity (white).
+In white noise the probability of pixel's value is in the form of Gaussian distribution.
+For salt-and-pepper noise the probability is in the form of impulse which is either lowest intensity (black) or highest intensity (white) deppending on its intensity (```g```).

 We can enhance the image in some ways to get a better information from it.
 Depending on the condition and the type of noise, we can use:
 * Image averaging